☀️

 Moccasin

 This aminoglycoside is mainly used for Pseudomonas, Enterobacter, and Serratia infections, but like the other aminoglycosides, it can cause nephrotoxicity and ototoxicity.
-This drug cannot be given orally and dosing should be carefully monitored in patients with renal failure.
+This drug cannot be given orally, and dosing should be carefully monitored in patients with renal failure.
+It is often used in combination with beta-lactams for empiric treatment of neonatal sepsis, especially for suspected Gram-negative pathogens.

 Tobramycin